- 1: It’s a Fun Way to Relax

 4: Good for Balance

-A study, focused on inner-city students living in the Bronx, revealed exciting results.
+A study conducted at Flushing Hospital Medical Center, focused on inner-city students living in the Bronx, revealed exciting results.

 Fourth and fifth-grade students followed a 12 week after-school yoga program, with the hope being that it would improve both their mental and physical health.